lubranoa/CS-271-F21-Portfolio-Project/README.md

 <!-- Skills Applied -->
 ## Skills Applied

-  - String processing with string primitive instructions
+  - Developed proficiency in string manipulation using x86-32 assembly language string primitive instructions.

-  - Implementation and usage of assembly macros
+  - Designed and implemented custom macros to streamline user input handling and output display.

-  - User input validation and string to numeric conversions of input
+  - Executed user input validation and conversion to ensure accurate processing of signed integers within 32-bit register constraints.

-  - Implementing low-level I/O procedures

-  - Utilizing x86 assembly instruction set

-  - Passing parameters on the runtime stack using STDCALL calling convention

-  - Proper use of registers and stack management for conflict avoidance

-  - Implementing coding style and documentation

-  - Comprehension and use of external libraries
+  - Applied low-level input/output procedures to manage data exchange between the program and the user effectively.

+  - Adhered to the CS271 Style Guide to maintain consistent code formatting and documentation standards.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>